-It is the policy of the Board of Education for the South Windsor Public Schools (the "District") that any form of sex discrimination or sexual harassment is prohibited in the Board's education programs and activities, whether by students, Board employees or third parties subject to substantial control by the Board.
-The Board does not discriminate on the basis of sex in the education programs or activities that it operates and the Board is required by Title IX of the Education Amendments of 1972 and its implementing regulations ("Title IX") and Connecticut law not to discriminate in such a manner.
-Discrimination or harassment on the basis of sex includes discrimination or harassment on the basis of gender identity or sexual orientation.
-Students, Board employees and third parties are required to adhere to a standard of conduct that is respectful of the rights of students, employees and third parties.
-Any student or employee who engages in conduct prohibited by this policy shall be subject to disciplinary action up to and including expulsion or termination, respectively.
+It is the policy of the South Windsor Board of Education (the "Board) that any form of sex discrimination or sexual harassment is prohibited in the Board's education programs and activities, whether by students, Board employees or third parties subject to substantial control by the Board.
+It is the policy of the Board to maintain a working environment free from harassment, insults or intimidation on the basis of an employee's sex and free from discrimination based on sex.
+Verbal or physical conduct by a supervisor or co-worker relating to an employee's sex that has the effect of creating an intimidating, hostile or offensive work environment, unreasonably interfering with the employee's work performance, or adversely affecting the employee's employment opportunities is prohibited.

+The Board does not discriminate on the basis of sex in the education programs or activities that it operates and the Board is required by Title IX of the Education Amendments of 1972 and its implementing regulations ("Title IX") not to discriminate in such a manner.
+Students, Board employees and third parties are required to adhere to a standard of conduct that is respectful of the rights of all parties.
+Any employee or student who engages in conduct prohibited by this Policy shall be subject to disciplinary action, up to and including termination or expulsion, respectively.
+Third parties who engage in conduct prohibited by this Policy shall be subject to other sanctions, which may include exclusion from Board property and/or activities.
+Individuals who engage in acts of sex discrimination or sexual harassment may also be subject to civil and criminal penalties.

-For conduct to violate Title IX, the conduct must have occurred in an education program or activity of the Board; the conduct must have occurred within the United States of America; and the complainant must be participating in or attempting to participate in the education program or activity of the board.
-Conduct that does not meet these requirements still may constitute a violation of Connecticut law or another Board policy.
+For conduct to violate this Policy, the conduct must have occurred in an education program or activity of the Board; the conduct must have occurred within the United States of America; and the complainant must be participating in or attempting to participate in the education program or activity of the Board.
+Conduct that does not meet these requirements still may constitute a violation of another Board policy.

-The Superintendent of Schools, and/or his or her designee, shall develop Administrative Regulations implementing this Policy and in accordance with Title IX and Connecticut law (the "Administrative Regulations).
+The Superintendent of Schools shall develop Administrative Regulations implementing this Policy and in accordance with Title IX (the "Administrative Regulations").

-Sex discrimination occurs when a person, because of the person's sex, is denied participation in or the benefits of any education program or activity receiving federal financial assistance.
+Sex discrimination occurs when an employer refuses to hire, disciplines or discharges any individual, or otherwise discriminates against an individual with respect to his or her compensation, terms, conditions, or privileges of employment on the basis of the individual's sex.
+Sex discrimination also occurs when a person, because of the person's sex, is denied participation in, or the benefits of, any education program or activity receiving federal financial assistance.

-Sexual harassment under Title IX means conduct on the basis of sex that satisfies one or more of the following:
+Sexual harassment means conduct on the basis of sex that satisfies one or more of the following:

-- 1. An employee of the Board conditioning the provision of an aid, benefit, or service of the Board on an individual's participation in unwelcome sexual conduct (i.e. quid pro quo); - 2.
-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the Board's education programs or activities; or - 3.
-"Sexual assault", as defined in 20 U.S.C.
+- (1) An employee of the Board conditioning the provision of an aid, benefit, or service of the Board on an individual's participation in unwelcome sexual conduct (i.e., quid pro quo); - (2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the Board's education programs or activities; or - (3) "Sexual assault" as defined in 20 U.S.C.
 1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C.
 12291(a)(10), "domestic violence" as defined in 34 U.S.C.
 12291(a)(8), or "stalking" as defined in 34 U.S.C.
 12291(a)(30).